 Adidas Snake Embossed Gazelles – Current Birthday Shoes

 My most recent pair of birthday shoes is similar to my Aldo espadrilles but way more durable.
 They also suit the classic personal style I am trying to master while being a little bit flashy.
+These Adidas shoes are trending right now and I keep seeing everyone wearing them.
+That’s why I thought I would treat myself for my birthday.
 When shopping now, I am influenced by French fashion and wearing minimalistic pieces that match almost everything in my closet.

 Do you have a birthday tradition?